Purpose

 Race Equality Matters #MyNameIs – A movement dedicated to sharing name stories and correct pronunciations, especially for non-English names.
 It emphasizes cultural significance and identity.

-While #MyNameIs aligns closely with our goals, we aim for a younger, more playful approach, reducing pressure and negative emotions.
+While #MyNameIs aligns closely with our goals, we aim for a younger, more playful approach.
+And we hope to reduce pressure and negative emotions.
 Our campaign aims to be fun and optimistic, and Duo’s personality makes name-sharing an engaging experience for Gen Z.

 Pain Point #1